drobee/nova-sluggable/README.md

 Slug::make('Slug');
 ```

 When the user types a string in the `SluggableText` field the value is being sent the API to generate the slug and and then it sets the `Slug` field's value to the that.
+The slug is updated on every `key up` event, but it can be tied to `blur` event on the title field.

 By default it looks for a `Slug` type field with the name Slug.